 19. Super Bowl XVII - Washington Redskins 27, Miami Dolphins 17

 If there is a Super Bowl that no one remembers, it's Super Bowl XVII.
 The Dolphins had, quite possibly, the worst starters in Super Bowl history at the skill positions, with quarterback David Woodley hitting the immortal Jimmy Cefalo for a touchdown early.
 Still, this game wasn't decided until "The Diesel" (John Riggins) got going in the fourth quarter.
 (Associated Press)

 18. Super Bowl XXX - Dallas Cowboys 27, Pittsburgh Steelers 17

 Neil O'Donnell to Larry Brown.
 That's all this Super Bowl will be remembered for.
 Pittsburgh laid some wood in the second half, but the Steelers were let down by two bad throws -- or bad routes, depending on your perspective, of course.
 Either way, Dallas won its fifth Lombardi Trophy.
-The franchise has won just two playoff games since.
+The franchise has won just three playoff games since.
 (AP Photo/Beth Keiser)